niak-afk/sugaaaaar/README.md

 # sugaaaaar
-System can everyone all the day
+Information System can use everyone all the day